lgessler/EWAN/README.md

 # ewan

-This is an experimental port of [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/) into the browser.
-I am using a variety of beautiful tools, including [ClojureScript](https://clojurescript.org/),  [re-frame](https://github.com/Day8/re-frame), [PouchDB](https://pouchdb.com/), and [Material-UI](http://www.material-ui.com/).
-It is still under development, but take a look around :-)
+This will be an experimental port of a minimal feature-subset of [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/) into the browser.
+I am using a variety of tools I'm excited about, including [ClojureScript](https://clojurescript.org/),  [re-frame](https://github.com/Day8/re-frame), [PouchDB](https://pouchdb.com/), and [Material-UI](http://www.material-ui.com/).

 # Roadmap